CSCI-5619-Fall-2023/Lecture-5/README.md

 - [Godot Engine 4.1.1](https://godotengine.org/)
 - [Visual Studio Code](https://code.visualstudio.com/)

+After checking out the code, you will need to:
-You will also need to download the [Polygon Adventure](https://canvas.umn.edu/files/37951294/download?download_frd=1) assets from Canvas and extract them in your project folder.
+1. Download the [Polygon Adventure](https://canvas.umn.edu/files/37951294/download?download_frd=1) assets from Canvas and extract them in your project folder.
+2. If you are prompted to install [FBX2glTF](https://godotengine.org/fbx-import/), this means you need to download the FBX importer.
+You should place the executable file in the same location as the Godot engine, as shown in the video from class.

 ## Notes